brian-hepler-phd/MRC-Network-Analysis/README.md

 -   **`5d_regression_binary_vs_continuous.py`**: Step 5d - Continuous Popularity Regression.
 -   **`6_generate_figures`**: Step 6 - Final Visualizations.
 -   **`validation_cutoff_thresholds.py`**, **`validation_topic_modeling.py`**, **`validation_temporal.py`**: Step 7 - Robustness and Sensitivity Checks.

+---

+## Find this Project on Hugging Face

+You can find the research article hosted on Hugging Face [here](https://huggingface.co/papers/2506.22946), as well as the main datasets [here](https://huggingface.co/datasets/BrainHelper/MRC-Network-Analysis/tree/main)!
+The specific datasets are

+* 'author_topic_networks_disambiguated.csv': the results of '3_disambiguate_authors.py' script, containing the list of disambiguated authors
+* 'documents_topics.csv': the results of '1_build_topics.py' script, containing article metadata and their assigned topic by BERTopic
+* 'topic_info.csv': the results of '1_build_topics.py' script, containing descriptive statisitics about discovered topics
+* 'topic_metrics.csv': the results of '4_calculated_network_metrics.py' script, containing the 10 network metrics for the collaboration networks for each of the discovered topics.
 ```